Batoolzafar/Prodigy_DS_01/README.md

 <h5>Result 1</h5>
 <p>I found that Africa is the continent with most countries.</p>
 <h5>Strategy 2</h5>
-<p>To detrmine the population of each continent, I created a bar chart to determine the global population by the continents</p>
+<p>To determine the population, I created a bar chart of the global population by the continents.</p>
 <h5>Result 2</h5>
-<p>Contrary to my assumption, Asia ranked first in terms of contribution in world population.
-But the bar chart showed confidence intervals around the mean values.
-This made me curious to analyze the error bars in the same plot. </p>
+<p>Contrary to my assumption, Asia ranked first in terms of contribution to world population but the bar chart showed confidence intervals around mean values.
+This made me curious to analyze the error bars for the same plot. </p>
 <h5>Strategy 3</h5>
 <p>I created the box and whiskers plot and got two outliers/countries in Asia contributing the most in global population.
 To find these outliers I analyzed the Asian countries.</p>
 <h5>Result 3</h5>